bransonf/fullstackR/README.md

 ## Chapter 10

 ### Intro to Encryption
 At some point, your application may deal with sensitive data.
 In such cases, you should encrypt the data before exchanging it with the server.
 There are several considerations you must make when encrypting data, but let us begin with a high-level overview of encryption.
+The `cyphr` package implements all the hashing algorithms you need to encrypt your data.

-`cyphr`
+Encryption works by the science of cryptography.
+You pass data through a hashing algorithm.
+Common implementations are the `SHA` and `MD` family.
+Other implementations exist, but for most use cases you should use one of the secure hashing algorithms (SHA).
+Also note, `MD5` is generally recognized as insecure, so don't use it!
+This hashing algorithm maps data to a hash of a fixed length.
+In other works, it converts your data to a long, seemingly random string.
+Reversing the process is typically infeasible.
+Only by having the key used to encrypt the data may you decrypt it.

 ### Deploying behind HTTPS
 It is important, especially when dealing with private data, that you deploy your web application with Transport Layer Security (TLS) enabled.
 This encrypts the data being sent to and received from the browser.
 It also verifies the integrity of the server-client connection.
 To put it simply, it's what puts the S in HTTPS.
 If you want security, you need it.